Jerry Mushin, Victoria University of Wellington

 Source: European Central Bank

 Currencies whose exchange rates were, in 1998, pegged to currencies that have been replaced by the euro have had exchange rates defined in terms of the euro since its inception.
 The Communauté Financière Africaine (CFA) franc, which is used by Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Congo Republic, Côte d’Ivoire, Equatorial Guinea, Gabon, Guinea-Bissau, Mali, Niger, Sénégal, and Togo was defined in terms of the French franc until 1998, and is now pegged to the euro.
 The Comptoirs Français du Pacifique (CFP) franc, which is used in the three French territories in the south Pacific (Wallis and Futuna Islands, French Polynesia, and New Caledonia), was also defined in terms of the French franc and is now pegged to the euro.
 The Comoros franc has similarly moved from a French-franc peg to a euro peg.
 The Cape Verde escudo, which was pegged to the Portuguese escudo, is also now pegged to the euro.
-Bosnia-Herzegovina, and Bulgaria, which previously operated currency-board arrangements with respect to the German mark, now fix the exchange rates of their currencies in terms of the euro.
-Botswana, Croatia, Czech Republic, Denmark, Macedonia, and São Tomé-Príncipe also peg their currencies to the euro.
-Additional countries that peg their currencies to a basket that includes the euro are Algeria, Belarus, Fiji, Iran, Kuwait, Libya, Morocco, Samoa (Western), Singapore, Syria, Tunisia, and Vanuatu.
-Romania, and Switzerland, which do not operate fixed exchange-rate systems, occasionally intervene to smooth extreme fluctuations, in terms of the euro, of their exchange rates (European Central Bank, 2016).
+Bosnia-Herzegovina and Bulgaria, which previously operated currency-board arrangements with respect to the German mark, now fix the exchange rates of their currencies in terms of the euro.
+Albania, Botswana, Croatia, Czech Republic, Denmark, Hungary, Iran, North Macedonia, Poland, Romania, São Tomé-Príncipe, and Serbia also peg their currencies to the euro.
+Additional countries that peg their currencies to a basket that includes the euro are Algeria, Belarus, China, Fiji, Kuwait, Libya, Morocco, Samoa (Western), Singapore, Syria, Tunisia, Turkey, and Vanuatu.
+(European Central Bank, 2020).

 The group of countries that use the euro or that have linked the values of their currencies to the euro might be called the “greater euro zone.”
 It is interesting that membership of this group of countries has been determined largely by historical accident.
 Its members exhibit a marked absence of macroeconomic commonality.
 Within this bloc, macroeconomic indicators, including the values of GDP and of GDP per person, have a wide range of values.
 The degree of financial integration with international markets also varies substantially in these countries.
 Countries that stabilize their exchange rates with respect to a basket of currencies that includes the euro have adjustment systems that are less closely related to its value.
 This weaker connection means that these countries should not be regarded as part of the greater euro zone.